 While Prof Moore treats men of all ages, the phalloplasty procedure requires some recovery time before you can engage in sexual activity—about six weeks; it may also be beneficial if you’re circumcised or elect to undergo circumcision, since thickening of your foreskin can potentially cause irritation.

 Depending on the current condition of your testicles, whether it’s a functional problem (such as an undescended testicle), a damaged testicle due to injury, or a cosmetic concern, testicle implants can help improve symmetry.
 If you’ve ever felt that your testicles are on the smaller side, or one is disproportionate to the other, these implants can fix this issue.
 You have the option of saline or silicone crafted implants that are permanent and individually sized for your needs.
 Testicle implants can require a few days in the hospital for recovery, and an additional month and half before you resume sexual activity.
 Candidates for testicle implant procedures are nonsmokers that are in good health and can take the time to fully recover.
-These implants are cosmetic only, and will not help to improve sperm production or to increase levels of testosterone.
+These implants are cosmetic only, and will not help to improve sperm production or to increase levels of male hormones.

 When your scrotum hangs lower than you’d like, it can be more than just the appearance that bothers you.
 For many men, the issues of sagging or loose skin in the scrotum can interfere with things like exercising and wearing tighter clothing, as well as causing hygiene issues.
 Chafing and interference from the scrotal skin isn’t something you should have to worry about.
 Prof Colin Moore can reduce the amount of scrotal skin by removing any excess and tightening what you have so that you feel comfortable and can participate in any activity you want with confidence.